 16. Rodgersia

 This attractive perennial belongs to the Saxifrage genus.
-With its broad, leathery palate leaves, it gives the garden a feeling of a tropical plants jungle.
+With its broad, leathery palate leaves, it gives the garden the feeling of a tropical plant jungle.

 Rodgersia can be grown in mild wet soil and in full sun or partial shade.
 The width of its leaves is almost three feet tall.